The Windward School: History

 The Windward School was founded in 1926 by Isabel Greenbaum Stone.
-The school subsequently certified with the New York State Board of Regents as a school for learning disabled children in 1976.
-When Dr. Judith Hochman became head of school in 1988, the school shifted its focus to students with language-based learning disabilities and is now regarded as one of the top schools in the U.S. for students with these issues.
+Mrs. Stone, together with a group of parents, formally incorporated the school, starting with 21 students.
+The school was originally located on Quaker Ridge Road in White Plains and moved to 13 Windward Avenue in 1930, a building designed by Windward parents who were architects.
+The school stayed at 13 Windward exclusively until 2002 when the middle school division relocated to 40 West Red Oak Lane.
+The number of students continued to grow and the school subsequently certified with the New York State Board of Regents as a school for learning disabled children in 1976.
+Beginning in 1983, Windward opened its doors to high school students, until 2004 when the school graduated its final class of seniors.
+In 1988, the school shifted its focus to students with language-based learning disabilities and is now regarded as one of the top schools in the U.S. for students with such disabilities.

-In 1988, the Windward Teacher Training Institute was founded to provide the type of professional development for educators and professionals in allied disciplines to have the expertise to teach children of all abilities--in special education and mainstream classrooms--using the Windward Way.
-In January 2020, WTTI was renamed The Windward Institute.
+In 1994, the Windward Teacher Training Institute (WTTI) was founded to provide professional development for educators and professionals in allied disciplines to teach children of all abilities, –in special education and mainstream classrooms– by sharing Windward’s expertise to the broader educational community.
+The WWTI was accredited International Multisensory Structured Language Education Council (IMSLEC) in 2007.